GearHost/Docs/URL-Rewrites-and-redirects.md

     </configuration>

 ###HTML redirect to destination url
-You can use a HTML redirect as an alternative if that's easier for you.
+Alternatively, you can use HTML to redirect if that's easier for you.

     <meta http-equiv="refresh" content="0; url=http://destinationurl.com/" />